 Death by Fortran Common Block

-After my 1995 summer-work in Helsinki University Physical Chemistry Lab, professor Lauri Halonen gave me a full-time job as research- and teaching-assistant in the Lab in fall 1995.
+After my 1995 summer-work at the Helsinki University Physical Chemistry Lab, professor Lauri Halonen gave me a full-time job as research- and teaching-assistant in the Lab in fall 1995.
 My attempts during the next three months to extend a Fortran molecular calculations program from 1972 provided ample challenges both in terms of science and software-architecture.

 Arsine-molecule with Arsenic atom and three Hydrogens